ShameekConyers/siclib/docs/projects/numerical_applications/index.md

 ## Numerical Analysis and it's Applications

-In this project is a collection of various Numerical Analysis techniques that I have coded in C++ and made available as a Python package interface from the source below.
+This project is a collection of various Numerical Analysis techniques that I have made available as a  Python package with the underlying implementation coded in C++ and made available from the source below.

 ## Source Code

 Source Code is available <a href=https://github.com/ShameekConyers/sicnumerical/tree/main>here</a>.

+## Package Documentation

+Documentation can be found here

 ## Main Reference